-The NetGen product-line includes the Smart ATA® and the MX8A Gateway, offering Smart FoIP, the patented technology that solves the two main causes of failed Fax over IP (FoIP) transmissions: Late T.38 re-Invite and G.711 synchronization.
+The NetGen product-line includes Smart ATA® and MX8A Gateway, offering Smart FoIP, the patented technology that solves the two main causes of failed Fax over IP (FoIP) transmissions: Late-T.38 re-Invite and G.711 synchronization.
 Both the Smart ATA and the MX8A offer enhanced, full-function voice and fax capabilities that provide near-PSTN success rates over IP.
 These products eliminate the need for POTS lines and complete a comprehensive IP solution, reducing costs and improving productivity for service providers and end-users.

 Through rigorous testing, NetGen has learned the effect on call set-up performance of how an ATA, a gateway, or a fax server handles late-arriving T.38 re-invites for Fax over IP (FoIP).
 Signaling delays within a carrier network can cause an ATA/gateway to effectively kill a fax session by blindly accepting a T.38 re-invite received from its off-ramp peer in a non-V.34 session.
 In lay-person’s terms, “the two ends are not speaking on the same terms, and one hangs up”.

 To solve this problem, NetGen developed Smart FoIP® (Smart FoIP), NetGen’s licensed software that includes patent-approved technology that puts intelligence into the decision to accept a T.38 re-invite, thereby eliminating too-late re-Invites as a cause of failed sessions, boosting transaction success rates to near-PSTN levels.